-11. Invest Time In Niche Groups
+10. Invest Time In Niche Groups

 Once you find a few watering holes where your customers gather, invest time in more niche groups.
 Use the same mindset regarding segmenting highly specific audiences to your brand awareness strategies.
 Think of all of the potential hobbies or interests your customers could have.

 To find these niche topics, Facebook Groups are a great place to start.
-You can access the highly specific topics and pain points in your industry and provide value there.
+You can access the particular topics and pain points in your industry and provide value there.
 Answer questions that relate to your industry in these groups.
 Even starting a group, when done correctly, can help build a community and draw in potential customers.

-12. Invest In Other People
+11. Invest In Other People

 No one is an island, right?
 Neither are brands.

 As a company selling products and services in a particular industry, it's not only beneficial to connect with customers and influencers in that space, it's better business.